lake-lab/lake-lab.github.io/_pages/publications.md

 ---
 ###### __Preprints__

+Vong, W. K., Wang, W., Orhan, A. E., and Lake, B. M (2023).
+Grounded language acquisition through the eyes and ears of a single child.
+Email to request preprint.

 <a href="https://cims.nyu.edu/~brenden/papers/2305.15372.pdf"> Orhan, A. E., and Lake, B. M. (2023).
-What can generic neural networks learn from a child's visual experience?</a> Preprint available on <em>arxiv:2305.15372</em>
+Learning high-level visual representations from a child's perspective without strong inductive biases.</a> Preprint available on <em>arxiv:2305.15372</em>

 <a href="https://cims.nyu.edu/~brenden/papers/2305.19374.pdf"> Zhou, Y., Feinman, R., and Lake, B. M. (2023).
 Compositional diversity in visual concept learning.</a> Preprint available on <em>arxiv.2305.19374</em>

 <a href="https://cims.nyu.edu/~brenden/papers/DavidsonEtAlPreprint.pdf"> Davidson, G., Orhan, A. E., and Lake, B. M. (2023).
 Spatial Relation Categorization in Infants and Deep Neural Networks.</a> Preprint available on <em>PsyArXiv:ykejp.</em>

-Vong, W. K., Wang, W., Orhan, A. E., and Lake, B. M (2023).
-Grounded language acquisition through the eyes and ears of a single child.
-Email to request preprint.

 ---
 ###### __2023__